 ERP systems, of course, hold the master data you’ll be able to use to create powerful map-based visualisations, which show your areas of greatest exposure.
 Tools such as Microsoft PowerBI make this type of analysis easily and rapidly available to those in the business who need it.

-But, as time is of the essence, you need not embark on a full re-engineering of your data warehouse to add risk ratings.
-Simple extracts from your ERP database into an Excel based risk register can quickly unlock these types of impactful visuals.
+But, as time is of the essence, you need not to embark on a full re-engineering of your data warehouse to add risk ratings.
+Simple extracts from your ERP database into an Excel-based risk register can quickly unlock these types of impactful visuals.

 Those business affected by prices on commodities markets can take advantage of direct links to market pricing via commercially available feeds, which can be used for historical analysis to make future predictions.